 The Takeaway

-In nursing home neglect cases – the damages that one can seek is compensation for the injury that your loved one has sustained.
+In nursing home neglect cases, the damages one can seek are compensation for the injury that your loved one has sustained.
 You can also seek financial compensation for the emotional and mental pain and suffering that your loved one is sustaining due to abuse and neglect.

-In such cases, the lawyer will typically go after the nursing home or any type of organization that is supposed to be providing proper medical care and treatment for your elderly loved one.
-Your attorney can help you and your loved one get the compensation that you very much deserve.
+In such cases, the lawyer will typically go after the nursing home or any type of organization that is supposed to provide proper medical care and treatment for your elderly loved one.
+Your attorney can help you and your loved one get the compensation you deserve.
+Being professional in nurse career paths, understanding nursing home abuse can help you better support your patients.